Rules and Regulations Relating to the Importation of Equines from Contagious Equine Metritis Affected Countries (250-RICR-40-05-6)

 A. A proposed quarantine facility must be inspected and approved by State and/or Federal personnel prior to horses being placed in CEM quarantine.
 Any approved facility must be inspected and re-approved at least annually.
 Any approved facility that has not housed an equine subject to quarantine for the previous six months must be inspected by State and/or Federal personnel before the facility can be used to quarantine an equine.

 B. The facility must be an enclosed building of sound permanent construction, capable of being effectively cleaned and disinfected.
 Any adjacent pastures, pens, rings, paddocks, or other outdoor facilities that are utilized by horses in quarantine are considered part of the facility, and as such, subject to the same standards regarding visitors, pets, contact with non-quarantined horses, inspection, access by personnel, waste disposal, etc.

 C. The quarantine facility must be clearly identified as such by posted signs.

 D. The facility must be large enough to accommodate all animals involved in the quarantine.

-E. The facility must contain a sufficient number of stalls for all horses in quarantine where in order that individual horses can shall be kept in a separate stall with each stall divided from each other by an empty stall, an empty area where horses cannot touch each other, or by a solid wall that is at least 8 feet high.
+E. The facility must contain a sufficient number of stalls for all horses in quarantine in order that individual horses shall be kept in a separate stall with each stall divided from each other by an empty stall, an empty area where horses cannot touch each other, or by a solid wall that is at least 8 feet high.
 The facility must provide isolation from other horses and common traffic.
 Nose-to-nose contact by the horses must not occur.

 F. The facility must be secure so that horses may not escape or be removed from the facility without authorization and to prevent other animals or unauthorized personnel from entering.